matt-cook/corpchaps.com/_posts/2010-04-08-profile-workplace-chaplain-and-social-worker.md

 ---
-title: Profile: Workplace Chaplain and Social Worker
+title: Workplace Chaplain and Social Worker Profile
 ---
 This document shares the experiences and insights of a Licensed Clinical Social Worker (LCSW) who is currently serving part-time as a workplace chaplain (over two pages—1141 words).